haeran-cho/fnets/README.md

 # fnets

+Contains methods for factor-adjusted network estimation and forecasting for high-dimensional time series.
+See

-Factor-adjusted Network Analysis and Forecasting for High-dimensional Time Series
+> _fnets_: Factor-adjusted network estimation and forecasting for high-dimensional time series

+by Matteo Barigozzi, Haeran Cho and Dom Owens [arXiv:](insert arXiv link) for full details.

 ## Installation

-To install `fnets` from Github:
+To install `fnets` from GitHub:

 ```
 devtools::install_github("https://github.com/Dom-Owens-UoB/fnets")